 reinforce the mission and goals of the School District.

-The Scholarship is awarded to a graduating senior who has demonstrated a committment to volunteerism and service, both in school and in the community.
+The Scholarship is awarded to a graduating senior who has demonstrated a commitment to volunteerism and service, both in school and in the community.
 A minimum of one scholarship of $500 is awarded annually with funds contributed by the Foundation's Board of Directors.

 Attend A Meeting